 Technology companies play an essential role in Canada’s economy, with the tech sector representing nearly 5% of its total.
 The success of these companies often depends on costly research and development (R&D) work, which in 2019 commanded a $19.5 billion annual gross domestic expenditure in the business sector alone.
-Due to the vital importance of this work, the Canadian government offers several programs to support it.
+Due to the vital importance of innovative projects from Canadian businesses, the Canadian government offers several programs to support them.
 These include the Scientific Research and Experimental Development (SR&ED) tax incentive program and the National Research Council of Canada Industrial Research Assistance Program (NRC IRAP).

 Taking advantage of these programs is a smart way to maximize R&D funding.
 However, you’ll need to know how each works and the best way to utilize them.
 With a clear understanding of both programs, your company can prepare to make the most of SR&ED tax credits and NRC IRAP funding.

 SR&ED Tax Credits